Is It Wrong to Try to Pick Up Girls in a Dungeon?

 It has received two manga adaptations as well as an anime television series adaptation produced by J.C.Staff, which aired as the first season from April to June 2015.
 An OVA was released on December 7, 2016.
 A second season and an original anime film adaptation were both announced in February 2018.
 The film, titled Is It Wrong to Try to Pick Up Girls in a Dungeon?: Arrow of the Orion premiered on February 15, 2019.
 The second season aired from July to September 2019.
 A third anime season and an OVA episode were both announced on September 27, 2019.
 The third season was slated to begin airing in July 2020, but was delayed due to the COVID-19 pandemic.
 The third season aired from October to December 2020.
 A fourth season aired from July 2022 to March 2023.
 A fifth season aired from October 2024 to March 2025.
+A sixth season has been announced.

 Additionally, a spin-off light novel series titled Is It Wrong to Try to Pick Up Girls in a Dungeon?
 On the Side: Sword Oratoria began in January 2014, and another spin-off light novel series titled Is It Wrong to Try to Pick Up Girls in a Dungeon?: Familia Chronicle (illustrated by Nilitsu) began in March 2017.
 Both spinoffs have also received manga adaptations, and an anime television adaptation of Sword Oratoria aired from April to June 2017.